Volvo S60 Recharge T8 hybrid running costs & insurance

 The Volvo S60 Recharge T8 has been specifically designed to be cheap to run, and if you keep the battery topped up and undertake mostly short journeys, your regular fuel bills will be significantly less than if you were running a normal petrol or diesel-engined car.
-Company-car tax is reasonable, too, courtesy of those low CO2 emissions.
+While it's not currently available to order, the S60 did offer reasonable company-car tax rates, courtesy of those low CO2 emissions.
 Other costs are more commensurate with Volvo's status as a premium brand, though.

 Volvo S60 Recharge T8 hybrid insurance group

-As a hybrid, the S60 T8 gets a £10 discount on the standard annual VED rate of £150, dropping it to £140.
-But this car also costs more than £40,000 in all trim levels, so you have to pay an additional 'premium surcharge' of £325 annually across years two to six of the car's life.
+As a hybrid, the S60 Recharge T8 gets a £10 discount on the standard annual VED rate of £165, dropping it to £155.
+But this car also costs more than £40,000 in all trim levels, so you have to pay an additional 'premium surcharge' of £355 annually across years two to six of the car's life, meaning a £510 annual bill during that period.

 In This Review